OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:23

-Other boats from Tiberias came near the place where they had eaten the bread after the Lord had given thanks.
+Other boats from Tiberias came near the place where they had eaten the bread after the Lord had expressed gratitude.

 ## John 6:24